Healthy Homes Assessment Tomoana

 Draught Stopping Tomoana

-Draughts can lead to low temperatures inside houses.
-A cold home costs more to heat, which means wasting energy and increased bills.
+Draughts are a major cause of lower temperatures in homes.
+A humid home will cost more to heat, which means wasting energy and incurring higher costs.

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap or crack, then it is likely to be a gap or hole which requirements sealing in some way.
-Large cracks and gaps should be permanently stopped.
-Any gaps greater than 3mm that allow air in or out within the home need seals.
-In the case of an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
-Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap, then it’s most likely a gap or an opening that needs sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and let air into or out into your house need seals.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as far as possible.

-There is no need to block off holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be required to allow movement of the building as the home heats and cools, in order to let them be closed and opened instead of than securing.
-We will check the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps in the building.
+For instance, small gaps around windows and doors might be necessary to allow movement of the building when the household gets warmer and cooler, so that they can still be opened and closed rather than securing.
+We will test the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections